ds-rants/ds-rants/posts/2025/2025_10_00_yall_motherfuckers_need_tests/index.md

 ### Writing Tests Before You Write Any Code

 At last, for any sleeping data scientist that managed to open an eyelid, this is the bread and butter of any self-respecting developer these days.
-This is how you do Test Driven Development, a.k.a. **TDD**, properly:
+This is called Test Driven Development, a.k.a. **TDD**, and this is how to do it properly:

 1. **RED:** You write a **failing** test, which from well defined inputs asserts that a given piece of code has certain well defined outputs.
 This is akin to writing specifications in the code.
 2. **GREEN:** You write the smallest, most simplistic, even idiotic code you can think of to make the test pass.
 Nothing more!